 In light of the amendment of ISO 9001:2008, the International Accreditation Forum (IAF), the International Laboratory Accreditation Cooperation (ILAC), and the International Organization for Standardization (ISO) have issued a revised communiqué declaring that the management system requirements of ISO/IEC 17025 meet the principles of ISO 9001:2008.

-Click here to verify our participation with the EU-U.S. Privacy Shield Framework.
+Verify our participation with the EU-U.S. Data Privacy Framework here.